-Renewal reminders will be sent via email for 1 and 3-year fishing licences purchased online or from an online agent.
+When your licence is expiring reminders will be sent via email for 1 and 3-year fishing licences purchased online or from an online agent.
 If you have a paper licence, we'll send out a renewal letter.
 You'll only receive the reminder if we have your current email or postal address so remember to keep these details updated.
-Contact the recreational licensing team at rec.licensing@vfa.vic.gov.au or call 136 186 with any RFL questions or to update your details
+Contact the recreational licensing team at rec.licensing@vfa.vic.gov.au with any RFL questions or to update your details.